GHEAD1802/Client-server/README.md

 webserver's port# is by default set to 8888, you should not use any other port when you are testing on browser hostname:8888

-HOST would be [whatever birdname you have for host].cs.umanitoba.ca for example type >>> crow.cs.umanitoba.ca:8888
+HOST would be localhost
+for example type >>>
+localhost:8888

 ***************************************************************************************